The Cult of Cait

 I call them, The Cult of Cait.

 Clearly, this prompt wanted me to write about a Chef who bastes monkeys and turkeys and has a special connection to fashion, which is exactly why I refused to write that story.
-I told my daughter, who we’ve begun to call my brilliant idea generator, that there was just nowhere to go this week and I was completely uninspired.
+I told my daughter, whom we’ve begun to call my brilliant idea generator, that there was just nowhere to go this week and I was completely uninspired.

 She said, “No. This prompt clearly wants you to write about a Con Man, in a fancy hotel.
 Trump Tower…”

 She always gives me somewhere to start and I’m so grateful for her.
-When she goes to college, I will be parked out front yelling, “but I don’t know where to go with this prompt!
+When she goes to college, I will be parked out front yelling, “But I don’t know where to go with this prompt!
 Help me!”

 Anyway, she said Con Man, and then I started to list the non-traditional careers.
 Upgrade is an interesting word… upgrade how?
 What would a God or Goddess want a new career in?
 Could a Goddess upgrade?
 Upgrade through dying?
 Reincarnation… bigger story of midlife?
 And then I remembered a Disney Cartoon in Fantasia–the one about the Volcanic Eruption and Mother Earth coming and bringing life back to the land.
 Suddenly I wanted to watch Fantasia…